Ignore all rules

-The policy is discussed on other pages on Wikipedia, such as the essay "What 'Ignore all rules' means".
-It allows Wikipedia users to use a policy to occasionally work around the site's rules without rejecting the entire rule system.
-A study in 2012 found that in "Articles for Deletion" discussions, which determine whether a Wikipedia article should be deleted, comments were given more weight when they used IAR as justification.
+The policy allows Wikipedia users to occasionally work around the site's rules without rejecting the entire rule system.
+A study in 2012 found that in "Articles for deletion" discussions, which determine whether a Wikipedia article should be deleted, comments were given more weight when they used IAR as justification.

 History

 Wikipedia was launched on January 15, 2001, with few policies, the intention being that users would determine rules via consensus.
 "Ignore all rules" was proposed by Wikipedia co-founder Larry Sanger on a "rules to consider page", and became one of the first formal guidelines of Wikipedia.
 Sanger later said that his intention was to convey that "people should not worry about getting formatting right and getting every single detail of policy under their belts before they started contributing".
 Having conceived of the rule as a "temporary and humorous injunction", he rejected it in his later project Citizendium as "other people were taking it seriously".

 The original formulation of the rule was:

 If rules make you nervous and depressed, and not desirous of participation in the Wiki, then ignore them and go about your business.

 The current formulation of the rule is:

+If a rule prevents you from improving or maintaining Wikipedia, ignore it.

-Sanger has opined that his proposal of IAR was "ironic", as was his rejection of a formal title and enforceable authority.
+Sanger has since opined that his proposal of IAR was "ironic", as was his rejection of a formal title and enforceable authority.
 In Open Sources 2.0, he describes these things as "clearly mistakes on [his] part", as they prevented him from enforcing rules.
 Sanger proposes that a "founding community charter" would have aided with issues in the community of Wikipedia, though he believes IAR and other early decisions did "help the project get off the ground".